S-HealthStack/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

    docker build -t cloud-storage-service .
    ```

-2. ##### Run Cloud Storage Service Container
+2. **Run Cloud Storage Service Container**

-   Execute the following command to run the cloud storage service, connecting it with Google Cloud Platform (GCP) and Amazon Web Services (AWS) for cloud-based storage solutions.
+   Execute the following command to run the cloud storage service container, connecting it with a cloud-based storage solution of your choice.
+The example command below connects the container to a Google Cloud Platform (GCP) instance.
+   > Our backend system supports connections to Google Cloud Platform, Amazon Web Services, and Azure.
+To connect to a different cloud-based storage solution, replace the environmental variables in the sample command.
+The necessary variables to connect to each solution can be found [here](https://github.com/S-HealthStack/backend-system/blob/main/cloud-storage-service/src/main/resources/application.yml).

    ```bash
    docker run -d \